 The Pittsburgh city directories contain a vast amount of helpful information, including lists of inhabitants, their occupation or business location, and residential address.
 The directories also include advertisements, business listings, locations of schools, churches, synagogues and benevolent organizations, and street directories.

 125 of the directories for Pittsburgh, Allegheny City, and Homestead have been digitized and are available online through Historic Pittsburgh.
 These searchable directories cover 1815-1945.
-Microfilm copies of the directories are also available in the Hillman Library Microform Department.
+Microfilm copies of the directories are also available.

 More modern directories, up to the present day, can be found in the Pennsylvania Department of the Carnegie Public Library, and at the Heinz History Center.
 Please contact these institutions for more information.